-Travel insurance can cover almost every facet of your travels from the cost of canceling the trip, trip interruptions, trip delays or medical costs overseas.
+Travel insurance can cover almost every facet of your travels from the cost of cancelling the trip, trip interruptions, trip delays or medical costs overseas.
 This insurance can even cover the cost of evacuation for you and your family during a natural disaster or to bring your remains home in the event of death.
-Additionally, the majority of these policies also cover terrorist related events which are unfortunately becoming more prevalent in the 21st century.
+Additionally, the majority of these policies also cover terrorist-related events which are unfortunately becoming more prevalent in the 21st century.

 Travel Insurance: Airline vs Insurer